Andre-Hamelberg/Andre-Hamelberg/README.md

 - 👋 Hi, I’m @Andre-Hamelberg
-- 👀 I’m interested in Computational Chemistry, Biophysics, and Molecular Dynamics
+- 👀 I’m interested in any cool projects
-- 🌱 I’m currently learning Chemical Engineering and Mathematics
+- 🌱 I’m currently working on a fitness app, Anabolic
-- 💞️ I’m looking to collaborate on interesting projects
+- 💞️ I’m always open to collaborate on interesting projects
-- 📫 How to reach me afh@mit.edu
+- 📫 How to reach me afh.andre7@gmail.edu

 <!---
 Andre-Hamelberg/Andre-Hamelberg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.